Akuli/jou/README.md

 ```

 Once you have installed the dependencies,
-run these commands to compile the Jou compiler and then run a hello world progra,:
+run these commands to compile the Jou compiler and then run a hello world program:

 ```
 $ make -j2